scsm-ua/kirtan-guide-en/songs/kali-ghora-timire-garasala-jagajana.md

     bhāi re bhāi!  gorā guṇa kohone nā jāya koto śata-ānana   koto chatur-ānana boroṇiyā ora nāhi pāya

 “O my brother!
 O my brother!
 No one has told you the glories of Lord Gaura.
-How great is Lord Brah- mā?
+How great is Lord Brahmā?
 How great is Lord Śeṣa?
 They cannot eclipse the greatness of Lord Gaura.

 #### 3